-Based on the above mentioned technology capabilities, the researchers have following hypotheses:
+The above mentioned technology capabilities, the researchers have hypotheses 5 and 6 following:

-H5: The technology capabilities had positive relation to the training quality at Lac Hong University.
+H5 The technology capabilities had positive relation to the training quality at Lac Hong University.

-H6: The technology capabilities had positive relation to the student's satisfaction at Lac Hong University.
+H6 The technology capabilities had positive relation to the student's satisfaction at Lac Hong University.